zingat/SwipeUpView/README.md

 ## License

-RateMe is available under the MIT license.
+SwipUpView is available under the MIT license.
 See the LICENSE file for more info.